jograca/vicious_valet/README.md

 Once all inputs are added, the Car is added to the Lot.
 Once a Lot is full it will no longer accept new cars.

+Additional functionality was added on Novembrer 9th to allow for a car to be removed.

 ### Homework Note:

 Task was to alert a user on screen when the lot is full.
 The following was done to achieve this: